 When ALCA was formed in 1992, the first 25 members of the Association were named as Foundation members of the breed.
 Many of these stud names can be found in the pedigrees of today.

-Below are the necessary forms and documentation required by ALCA to manage your stud herd with the association.
-Instructions and forms to assist you with the required genetic tests (DNA, Parent Verification & Coat Color testing, if required) for the recording, registration and maintenance of your herd is also supplied.
-This includes forms and information needed for health...
+Below are the necessary forms and documentation required by ALCA to manage your registered animals with the association.
+Instructions and forms to assist you with the required genetic tests (DNA/SNP, Parent Verification & Coat Colour testing, if required) for the recording, registration and maintenance of your herd is also supplied.
+This includes forms and information needed...

 Whether you are new to cattle or are an ‘old hand’ at farming, there will always be something you need to find out about concerning animal husbandry, farming practices, shows, state regulations, or the beef industry.
 Below are suggested links to help find those answers.
-Australian Lowline Cattle of America (ALCOA) – Australian Lowline Cattle...
+Lowline Cattle New Zealand Facebook page Australian Lowline Cattle of...